yaoshaojun/grafx2/doc/README.txt

 To watch the full credits list, in the program, click '?' then 'Credits'.

-Send bugs and feature requests to our bugtracker : http://code.google.com/p/grafx2/issues/list
+Send bugs and feature requests to our bugtracker: http://code.google.com/p/grafx2/issues/list

 Sends greetings and glops to pouet.net : http://pouet.net/prod.php?which=51865